-Stock futures slide as coronavirus restrictions mount
+Stocks slide as jobless claims, coronavirus restrictions rise

 The announcement that New York City would shut schools in favor of virtual learning came a day after Illinois tightened its restrictions and New Orleans canceled Mardi Gras parades.

-Dow Jones Industrial Average futures were down 47 points, or 0.16%, while S&P 500 and Nasdaq futures were off 0.1% and 0.29%, respectively.
+The Dow Jones Industrial Average fell 150 points, or 0.51%, in the opening minutes of trading while the S&P 500 and the Nasdaq Composite were off 0.4% and 0.1%, respectively.
 The early selling comes after the major averages on Wednesday surrendered early gains before ending lower by as much as 1.16%.

-Exxon Mobil Corp. and Chevron Corp. were weaker as West Texas Intermediate crude oil lost 30 cents to $41.52 per barrel amid concerns the renewed COVID-19 restrictions will hurt demand.
+Exxon Mobil Corp. and Chevron Corp. were weaker as West Texas Intermediate crude oil lost 15 cents to $41.67 per barrel amid concerns the renewed COVID-19 restrictions will hurt demand.
+The energy component had fallen to as low as $41.08 in early trading.

 Meanwhile, Bank of America Corp., Citigroup Inc. and JPMorgan Chase & Co. were all lower as fears of lockdowns leading to a slower economy flattened the yield curve.
 The U.S. 10-year yield was off 2.5 basis points at 85.5 bps while the 2-year yield was little changed at 17.3 bps.